 The Children Act 1989 (as amended) places a duty on local authorities to safeguard and promote the welfare of children in need within their area, by providing a range and level of services appropriate to those children’s needs.

 Local authorities are the statutory point of referral for any concerns about risks to children’s welfare.
 They have the autonomy to set their own protocols for working with children referred to their social care, although these must be consistent with legislation and the Government’s statutory guidance.

 When a child is referred to a local authority, the authority will assess the course of action to take based on the safeguarding thresholds set in its protocols.
 Depending on what the local authority assesses the severity of the risk to the child to be, courses of action could include:

 In July 2016, the DfE published Putting children first, setting out its ambition to reform and improve children’s social care by 2020.
 The Department subsequently revised its ambition: “to ensure that all vulnerable children, no matter where they live, receive the same high quality of care and support by 2022”, and published a ‘roadmap’ for how it intends to transform children’s social care services.

 The Government’s reform programme aims to achieve:

-To this end, the Department has funded and implemented a range of initiatives, including: £200 million distributed through the Children’s Social Care Innovation Programme; £45 million for Partners in Practice; Regional Improvement Alliances; a What Works Centre for Children’s Social Care; £84 million over five years from April 2019 to support up to 20 local authorities to improve their social work practice; workforce initiatives; and a National Stability Forum.
+To this end, the Department has funded and implemented a range of initiatives, including: £200 million distributed through the Children’s Social Care Innovation Programme; £15 million for a Supporting Families: Investing in Practice programme; £45 million for Partners in Practice; Regional Improvement Alliances; a What Works Centre for Children’s Social Care; £84 million over five years from April 2019 to support up to 20 local authorities to improve their social work practice; workforce initiatives; and a National Stability Forum.